ljaxferrand/ljaxferrand/README.md

 ## 🙋🏻 A bit about me:

+I'm a graduate of British Columbia Institute of Technology's Front-end Web Developer program 🎓

 Right now I spend most of my time playing around with: GSAP 💚

 My superpower is: curiosity 🤔